CSCfi/beacon-openshift/beacon-search/README.md

 ## Beacon Search

 This is a prototype suggestion API that can be used to find relevant disease-gene-variant relations.
 The database behind this API has been aggregated with data extracted from [HPO](https://hpo.jax.org/app/), [NCBI ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) and [OMIM](https://omim.org/), all data used in this prototype suggestion API can be found from the providers' respective documentation pages.
-The database creation scripts will be released at a later date.
+The [resources](resources) directory contains an automated luigi workflow which creates a database dump file for the Beacon Search API.

 ### Endpoints
 | Endpoint | Description |